 There are several great paint options for you to select.
 Before you get your heart set on a particular color, it’s best to think about the needs of your space.

-For instance, will you be painting in an area that gets a lot of foot traffic?
+For instance, will you be painting in a high traffic area?
+If high traffic, you will need something that can be cleaned relatively easily.
 Will your paint be for the interior or exterior of your home?
-How durable does it need to be?
+How durable does your painting need to be?

 Buying paint is confusing.
-It’s okay if you don’t know which one to get.
+It’s okay if you don’t know which types of paint to get.
 With all of the options out there it isn’t as easy as choosing between a Snickers or Payday in the checkout line.
-All of the paint options available are discussed below so you’ll know which one is best for your next big project.
+All of the types of paint available are discussed below so you’ll know which one is best for your next big project.

 Is it easy to clean?
 These are just a few questions you’ll need to answer before settling on your paint of choice.